miha-stopar/isogenies-lib/README.md

 }
 ```

+## Torsion points

 To generate the torsion points, use the `sage/precompute.sage` script and paste the output to `precomputed.json`.
+Make sure to use `compute_and_print_endomorphism_matrices_montgomery` with the proper parameters.